Getting the COVID-19 vaccine means you can get back to doing all the things you’ve missed, as soon as possible.

 Everyone aged 16 and over who had a 2nd dose of the COVID-19 vaccine at least 3 months ago can get a booster dose.

 Some children aged 12 to 15 can get a booster dose if they have a condition that puts them at high risk from COVID-19 or they live with someone who has a weakened immune system.

 Follow this link to find out who can get a COVID-19 booster vaccine and how and when to get your COVID-19 booster vaccine.

 First dose vaccinations for young people

-All young people aged 12 to 15 will soon be offered a first dose of a COVID-19 vaccine.
-Follow this link to read the press release.
+All children aged 12 to 15 will be offered a 1st dose of a COVID-19 vaccine.
+Read the FAQs on vaccinationg 12 to 15 year olds here.